cosmos/ibc/spec/core/ics-026-routing-module/README.md

 #### **ChanOpenTry**

-`onChanOpenTry` will verify the relayer-chosen parameters along with the counterparty-chosen version string and perform custom `TRY` logic.
+`onChanOpenTry` will verify the INIT-chosen parameters along with the counterparty-chosen version string and perform custom `TRY` logic.
-If the relayer-chosen parameters are invalid, the callback must return an error to abort the handshake.
+If the INIT-chosen parameters
+are invalid, the callback must return an error to abort the handshake.
 If the counterparty-chosen version is not compatible with this modules supported versions, the callback must return an error to abort the handshake.